zarusz/SlimMessageBus/docs/intro.md

 mbb.Produce<CustomerEvent>(x => x.DefaultTopic("customer-events"));
 ```

-Then all of the following messages will follow the base class producer configuration and in the example above, will be delivered to topic `customer-events`):
+Then all of the those message types will follow the base message type producer configuration.
+In this example, all messages will be delivered to topic `customer-events`:

 ```cs
 await bus.Publish(new CustomerEvent { });